SALT-Lab-Human-AI/project-check-point-1-NOODEIA/setup/ACE_README.md

     print(f"[Curator][Heuristic Reinforce] id={existing.id} score={score:.3f} content={content}")
     continue
 ```
-* The curator now bumps `helpful` on semantically similar bullets instead of adding near-duplicates, and caps new bullet creation (`ACE_CURATOR_MAX_NEW`, default 2).
-When the cap is hit, lessons fall back to reinforcement and the overflow is logged as `Heuristic ReinforceOverflow`.
+* The curator now bumps `helpful` on semantically similar bullets instead of adding near-duplicates.
+Every new lesson becomes its own bullet (no per-turn cap), with supplementary state/misconception bullets emitted when conversion progress or LCD worries are detected.
 * Tags are normalised to snake_case and stripped of class keywords so retrieval filters stay consistent.

 #### Sanitised outputs & telemetry